-- The number of satellites is increasing especially at LEO orbits.
-Sustainable use of space [27] ensures flight safety and mitigation of debris and creates means to detect the debris to avoid collisions and enable space cleaning. - Spectrum must be allocated and used in a way that does not endanger existing services.
-For example, some frequencies are actively used to gather information about space environment and should not be interfered by communications signals. - Integrated systems need to be designed from the beginning as cyber secure ones in order to ensure reliable services and prevent data and systems to be accessed by unauthorized users.
+- The number of satellites is increasing especially in LEO orbits.
+The sustainable use of space [27] ensures flight safety and mitigation of debris and creates the means to detect the debris to avoid collisions and enable space cleaning. - The spectrum must be allocated and used in a way that does not endanger existing services.
+For example, some frequencies are actively used to gather information about the space environment and should not be interfered with communications signals. - Integrated systems need to be designed from the beginning to be cyber secure in order to ensure reliable services and prevent data and systems to be accessed by unauthorized users.